-For Call Me Heena, Bangladeshi photographer Shahria Sharmin intimately explores the country’s Hijra community, composed of people who were assigned male anatomies at birth but identify as being internally female.
-Sharmin explains that the Hijra identity exists outside of Western definitions like transgender and is perhaps better described as a third gender.
+For Call Me Heena, Bangladeshi photographer Shahria Sharmin intimately explores the country’s Hijra community.
+The photographer explains that the Hijra identity exists outside of Western definitions like transgender and is perhaps better described as a third gender.
 Hijras adopt traditionally female roles, becoming mothers and wives, although their marriages are not recognized legally.

 In mainstream society, Hijras are met with prejudice and incorrectly labeled as hermaphrodites and eunuchs.
 Growing up, Sharmin herself was taught to see Hijras as aberrant and sub-human.
 She met a Hijra named Heena while pursuing project on garment workers, and as their friendship grew, she began to see the beauty of the the Hijra community.
 Heena shared her dreams of being a wife and told Sharmin that she felt like a mermaid, with her anatomy in disagreement with her mind’s feminine identity.

-For the project, Sharmin photographs Hijra women in diverse circumstances; some are garment workers, while others make ends meet through prostitution.
+For the project, Sharmin photographs Hijra women in diverse circumstances.
 Some openly identify as female, and others have yet to tell their families.
 Still others have been disowned by their families.
 In black and white, Sharmin captures her subjects in soft, blurry tones.
 Amidst the portraits, she weaves untitled frames that subtly evoke feminine iconography.
 Here, the Hijras exist in a fertile landscape aglow with the light of the moon, their gestures imbued with an ineffable spiritual power.

 “I feel like a mermaid.
 My body tells me I am a man, and my soul tells me I am a woman”- Heena, 51